 - Each vehicle should be thoroughly cleaned and sanitized every evening, paying particular attention to door handles and other high-contact areas.

 - No access should be allowed to the vehicles by unauthorized personnel (eg, airport porters, hotel or camp staff)

-- Any hotel or camp staff helping with the guests’ luggage should use sanitizer before handling it (this should always be observed by the Lappet Faced Safaris guide)
+- Any hotel or camp staff helping with the guests’ luggage should use sanitizer before handling it (this should always be observed by the Mikkwild Safari guide)

 In general, the requirements of this Standard Operating Procedure will apply to office-based staff.

 Wherever it is practicable, office-based staff will be encouraged to work at home.
-Lappet Faced Safaris will put measures in place within the office to limit the number of staff working in the office at any one time, through staff rotas which stagger the staff shifts.
+Mikkwild Safari will put measures in place within the office to limit the number of staff working in the office at any one time, through staff rotas that stagger the staff shifts.
 Physical distancing measures will also be put in place to separate staff, with Perspex screens installed wherever possible between workstations.
-Desks, phones, computers, headsets and other equipment will be dedicated to each individual, with no sharing or hot-desking.
+Desks, phones, computers, headsets, and other equipment will be dedicated to each individual, with no sharing or hot-desking.

 - Any superfluous surfaces should be taped off or removed, to minimize contact.
 All surfaces will be regularly sanitized.

-- Staff will be encouraged to sanitize their hands frequently throughout the day and sanitizer will be provided by Lappet Faced Safaris to enable this.
+- Staff will be encouraged to sanitize their hands frequently throughout the day and sanitizer will be provided by Mikkwild Safari to enable this.